Documents and formalities

 UK decision to invoke Article 50 of the TEU: More information

 For the time being, the United Kingdom remains a full member of the EU and rights and obligations continue to fully apply in and to the UK:

-Once your qualifications have been recognised, the authorities must allow you to use the academic title you had in your home country, and possibly an abbreviated form, as well as the professional title used in your new country.
+Once your qualifications have been recognised, the authorities must allow you to use the academic title you had in your home country, and possibly an abbreviated form in the language of your home country, as well as the professional title used in your new country.

-If your profession is regulated by an association or organisation in the country where you want to work, you will have to become a member before you can use the professional title.
+If your profession is regulated by an association or organisation (as it is often the case for lawyers or doctors) in the country where you want to work, you will have to become a member before you can use your professional title.